DarioBeneventi/project-webshop-shayan-dario/README.md

 	View products on the index page and filter on category or search by name, View the details of these products and get recommanded items by category.
 	Add products to the shoppingcart view these and delete products from the shoppingcart .
-	Like items and show the products you have liked in a list. show all reviews a reviewer has made on each product, list the total amount of all reviews on the details page of a product --> links to all reviews customers made for that product.
+	Like items and show the products you have liked in a list.
+	Show all reviews a reviewer has made on each product, list the total amount of all reviews on the details page of a product --> links to all reviews customers made for that product.
 	Place an order with all of the products in the inventory of the shoppingcart and proceed to paiement.
 	User Profile shows all information about the customer and the customer can add and edit a Deliveryaddress & Billingaddress.